Hana1221M/Hana1221M/README.md

 ## SYSTEM CALL IMPLEMENTATION

 The system call explored in this project is `accept()`, which helps a server listen and respond to client connections.
 It’s part of the Winsock API in Windows and is commonly used in socket programming.
 When a client tries to connect, `accept()` creates a new socket to handle that specific connection.
 This is useful in apps like web servers that need to talk to many users at once.
-It is a basic but powerful tool for building networked software.
+It’s a basic but powerful tool for building networked software.